 People affected by the diagnosis and treatment of cancer often find this to be a trying time.
-The Department of Social Work has licensed clinical social workers to help patients, their families, and friends cope with their cancer, and to assist them in dealing with psychological or social barriers to their treatment.
+The Social Work department has licensed clinical social workers to help patients, their families, and friends cope with their cancer, and to assist them in dealing with psychological or social barriers to their treatment.

 A cancer diagnosis can mean increased distress for patients and their families.
 Highly skilled and professionally trained in counseling, clinical social workers provide short-term counseling free of charge.
 Counseling services include: